koubaa/libasdf/README.md

 ### Acknowledgements

-This project is a derivative of the [CMake Tutorial](https://cmake.org/cmake-tutorial/), and is aimed at saving time for starting new projects in C++ that use CMake and GoogleTest.
+This project is a derivative of [cmake-project-template](https://github.com/kigster/cmake-project-template), to save me time in starting c++ projects using the hourglass pattern that I prefer.
+It uses CMake and google test.